A partnership with the Masisebenzi Secondary School

 Intro

 In February 2019 the Bakery School South-Africa opened its doors to 25 students, in partnership with the Masisebenzi Secondary School.
-The school targets underprivileged youngsters who will be in grade 11 this year.

 Tembisa, an Nguni name meaning Promise or Hope, is a large township situated to the north of Kempton Park on the East Rand, Gauteng, South Africa.